 Should I get survival extras like a ferro rod on my multi-tool?

 If your primary scenario is wilderness-based, yes — the Leatherman Signal’s integrated ferro rod and whistle consolidate gear and reduce weight.
-For urban preparedness or home kits, your money is better spent on core tool quality.
+For urban preparedness or home kits, your money’s better spent on core tool quality.
 I carry a standalone ferro rod in my backcountry kit regardless, but having a backup on the multi-tool has saved me twice when my primary fire starter was buried at the bottom of a wet pack.

 After 12 years of carrying multi-tools through Pacific Northwest storms, SAR callouts, and disaster response trainings, my advice is simple: buy a quality tool, learn every implement on it, and maintain it like your safety depends on it — because someday it might.

 For most preppers, the Leatherman Wave+ is the best multi-tool for preppers.
 It balances capability, durability, and repairability better than anything else at its price.
 Choose the Leatherman Signal if your plans center on wilderness survival.
 Pick the Victorinox Swiss Tool Spirit X if you want heirloom-quality craftsmanship.
-Start with the Gerber Suspension-NXT if budget is tight — there’s no shame in a $35 tool that actually works.
+Start with the Gerber Suspension-NXT if budget’s tight — there’s no shame in a $35 tool that actually works.

 Whatever you choose, do these three things before you stash it in a kit: open and close every tool so you know how the locks engage, cut 20 feet of cordage so you understand the blade’s behavior, and use the pliers on something real so you know their limits.
 Build that muscle memory now.
 Emergencies don’t give you time to read the manual.